Alonso Haro Solicitors

 The owner of MEORO AVILES ABOGADOS is CARLOS MEORO AVILES, also a qualified Spanish lawyer who studied in MURCIA LAW UNIVERSITY.
 He and his team, jointly with ALONSO HARO SOLICITORS are setting important precedents by virtue of their successes representing client in Court Cases initiated to recover investments and debts in Spain.

-These two specialist lawyers are managing to ensure that banks, up to now unpunished, repay the guaranteed investment even when the builder has been declared bankrupt.
+These two specialist spanish property solicitors are managing to ensure that banks, up to now unpunished, repay the guaranteed investment even when the builder has been declared bankrupt.
 Because of their demands and successes it is no longer an excuse for the bank not to pay the creditors of failed businesses just because the builder is bankrupt or the bank guarantee has expired.

 “A bank guarantee only expires when the building is complete and legally handed over or that the said guaranteed has been lost.”